danchoi/ri.vim/README.md

-# ri.vim : ri plugin for Vim
+# ri plugin for Vim

-`ri.vim` lets you search and navigate Ruby library and gem documentation inside Vim.
+This plugin lets you search and navigate Ruby library and gem documentation inside Vim.

 ![screenshot](https://github.com/danchoi/ri_vim/raw/master/screens/ri_vim5.png)

 Advantages over the venerable `ri` command-line tool:

-* write code and browse pertinent documentation in adjacent Vim windows
+- write code and browse pertinent documentation in adjacent Vim windows
-* search with autocompletion help
+- search with autocompletion help
-* hyperlinking lets you jump from definition to definition
+- hyperlinking lets you jump from definition to definition
-* run back and forth through your jump history with CTRL-o and CTRL-i
+- run back and forth through your jump history with CTRL-o and CTRL-i
-* jump directly to gem READMEs and into the gem source directories
+- jump directly to gem READMEs and into the gem source directories
-* directly open corresponding HTML-formatted rdoc documentation
+- directly open corresponding HTML-formatted rdoc documentation

 ## Prerequisites

-* Ruby 1.9.2 or higher (but may work with other versions)
+- Ruby 1.9.2 or higher
-* Vim 7.3 (will not work correctly on 7.2)
+- Vim 7.3 (will not work correctly on 7.2)
-* rdoc 3.8
+- rdoc 3.8 or higher

 ## Install

 Copy the contents of plugin/ into your .vim/plugin directory.

 ## Commands

 For the all the commands below, the mapleader is assumed to be `,`.
 If it is `\` or something else for your setup, use that instead.

 ### Invoking the plugin

-* `,r` opens the search/autocomplete window, and will use a horizontal split to display matching documentation
+- `,r` opens the search/autocomplete window, and will use a horizontal split to display matching documentation
-* `,R` opens the search/autocomplete window, and will use a vertical split to display matching documentatoin
+- `,R` opens the search/autocomplete window, and will use a vertical split to display matching documentatoin
-* `,K` opens the search/autocomplete window and prefills it with the keyword under the cursor
+- `,K` opens the search/autocomplete window and prefills it with the keyword under the cursor
-* `K` is automatically remapped to use ri.vim if the current buffer is a *.rb file
+- `K` is automatically remapped to use ri.vim if the current buffer is a \*.rb file

 If these mapping clash or you don't like them, you can override some of them.